fastify/fastify/docs/Server.md

 })
 ```

-Please note this setting this option to `false` goes against
+Please note that setting this option to `false` goes against
 [RFC3986](https://tools.ietf.org/html/rfc3986#section-6.2.2.1).

 <a name="factory-request-id-header"></a>